Summer Therapeutic Inclusion Program

 The Summer Therapeutic Inclusion Program (summer camp) is located in the Monroeville and South Hills areas in western Pennsylvania.

-The Summer Therapeutic Inclusion Program (summer camp) runs for eight weeks and accepts children between ages 4 and 12 with autism spectrum disorders, developmental disorders, and emotional or behavioral problems.
+The Summer Therapeutic Inclusion Program (summer camp) runs for eight weeks and accepts children between ages 5 and 12 with high-functioning autism spectrum disorder.

 The summer camp program includes intensive treatment services that extend beyond those found in traditional summer camps and allow children to attend a mainstream camp with help from therapeutic support services.